WhiteflagProtocol/whiteflag-api/docs/md/openapi.md

 `GET /messages`

 Returns an array with all incoming and outgoing messages from the primary datastore.
-The operation accepts MetaHeader fields as optional query parameters.
+The operation accepts MetaHeader and MessageHeader fields as optional query parameters.
 This operation may be disabled in the configuration.

 <h3 id="getmessages-parameters">Parameters</h3>